rbatllet/private-blockchain/docs/UTILITY_CLASSES_GUIDE.md

 ### FormatUtil

-`FormatUtil` provides methods for formatting blockchain data for display and storage.
+`FormatUtil` provides comprehensive methods for formatting blockchain data for display and storage. **Enhanced with new functions migrated from BlockchainDisplayUtils**.

 #### Location